This blog may contain affiliate links. Read our disclosure policy for more info.

 30. Day trip to the Kananaskis

-If your itinerary allows why not spend the day or even a night in Kananaskis Village.
-I highly recommend spending the night at The Crosswater Resort here.
-It is ideal for families with a large indoor pool area.
-You’ll also have preferential access to the Kananaskis Nordic Spa if you stay at the resort.
-Their innovative hydrotherapy treatments at the spa featured getting into a series of hot and cold pools while taking in the views of the mountains.
-This is a really fun stay for the entire family!
+The resort is ideal for families, with four incredible restaurants and a large indoor pool area.
+You’ll also have preferential access to the Kananaskis Nordic Spa if you stay at the resort, perfect for letting that travel stress wash away!
+Their innovative hydrotherapy treatments at the spa featured getting into a series of hot and cold pools while taking in the views of the mountains – we really had such a blast here.

 Important note: A Conservation Pass is required for any vehicles stopping in parks or public places in Kananaskis Country and the Bow Valley Corridor.
 A daily pass costs $15 CAD and may be purchased online or at any Kananaskis Visitor Information Center.